 WHO WE ARE

-Founded in 2014, Broadleaf Theatre creates original works based on local, national and global environmental issues.
+Toronto-based Broadleaf Theatre creates original works based on local, national and global environmental issues.
 The company seeks to merge environmentalism and theatre praxis and to make little-known environmental issues immediate and accessible.

 The company is led by Artistic Director and Producer Kevin Matthew Wong, and Associate Producers Mirka Loiselle and Angela Sun.